Ecampus/tes-xapi/attendance-recipe.markdown

 ## Simple Attendance

 This recipe defines two levels of attendance tracking: simple and detailed.
-Use Simple Attendance tracking when you only wants to record that some people attended an event.
+Use Simple Attendance tracking when you only want to record that some people attended an event.
 Use Detailed Attendance tracking to record more detail about attendance at the event.
 Recipe adopters are encouraged to implement either Simple Attendance **or** Simple Attendance *and* Detailed Attendance.
 Detailed attendance is not intended to be used on its own.

 Simple Attendance is described in this section.
 Detailed Attendance is described below.